YKwagga/COS214---Prac-4/README.md

 iterator then becomes invalid and a fresh iterator must be created.
 This avoids using pointers into a changed hierarchy.

-The State context is `Film`, with these states: `Initial`, `PendingAreaConfirmation`, `ReadyForShoot`, `Shooting`, `VIPMissing`, `OtherMissing`, and `Finished`.
+The State context is `Film`, with these states: `NotShooting`, `ReadyForShoot`, `Shooting`, `OtherMissing`, `Cancelled`, and `Finished`.
 State objects own transition decisions.
 Area confirmation uses the location iterator; shooting recovery uses the crew iterator.
+A missing VIP or an injured VIP cancels the shoot permanently.
+A missing or injured non-VIP enters `OtherMissing` and can recover through an internal replacement or a talent-agency replacement.
 Invalid actions print a reason and do not mutate the lifecycle.

 The Decorator component is `CrewMember`. `OnSiteCrew` and `OffSiteCrew` are concrete components. `RoleDecorator` adds role and VIP responsibilities at